jspruance/pizzabot/README.md

 Demonstrate the core capabilities of the Microsoft Bot Framework

-This bot has been created using [Bot Framework](https://dev.botframework.com), it shows how to create a simple bot that accepts input from the user and echoes it back.
+This bot has been created using [Bot Framework](https://dev.botframework.com), it shows how to create a simple pizza ordering bot with dialogs, adaptive cards and LUIS integration.

 ## Prerequisites